 From the first Festival in 2012 the event has gone from strength to strength with its dedicated volunteer committee and support from Burnley Council, Canal & River Trust and other community organisations.
-2016 was the biggest Festival yet, as thousands of people took a Slow Boat to Burnley for this enlarged, bicentenary edition of the Burnley Canal Festival on Saturday 27 and Sunday 28 August.
+Thanks to support from Super Slow Way, 2016 was the biggest Festival yet as 12,000 people took a Slow Boat to Burnley for this enlarged, bicentenary edition of the Burnley Canal Festival on Saturday 27 and Sunday 28 August.

 Music, dance, performance and spectacle, fun fair, food, workshops, craft stalls and waterborne activities took families on a trail of magic and discovery through Burnley’s unique canalside environment and heritage.